 Remember, an email is not your organization’s annual report.
 It is not a letter or request or a short essay of your plans.
 The only purpose that your email serves is to motivate your community and prompt giving.
 You don’t have to share your stories in detail but more importantly provide a format that will lead your audience to click just a button to land on your website.
 So forget about formatting your email in the formal and boring style.
 Keep it fresh and innovative.
 You need to entice your audience and not bore them.

 Test every factor related to likeability of your email campaign and use that data to improve in future.
 Make sure you get the most information out of the campaign.
 Readers’ preferences and response to specific promotion style should keenly be studied.
 Constantly research, change, test, calculate again and then change again.
 It takes time to reach perfect sync with your donor, so invest that time.

 Generosity of the donors is one thing that keeps a charity running for years.
 Philanthropy has greatly helped charities to function efficiently and perform its duties well.
 Though at its core it is altruistic, it would do no harm to send a thankful note to your donor.
 This not only generates goodwill but also keeps your supporters’ numbers intact for future.

 Electronic mails count for almost one third of the total online fundraising today.
 Emails have proved to be the most efficient and cost-effective way to raise money for non-profits.
 The outreach of your brand value to the target audience is enormous and efficient, and the response rate is also quicker.
-Tapping into this medium can greatly increase your performance as a charitable organisation.
+Tapping into this medium can greatly increase your performance as a charitable organization.